 - Suppressed Mammaries: Inverted.
 It's incredibly obvious that Shay Garner is not wearing a bra.

 - What Happened to the Mouse?: It's never stated what happened to Thumbelina's mother after her kidnapping.
-The last we see of her, she's sobbing over the kidnapping of her daughter.
+The last we see of her, she's grieving over the kidnapping of her daughter.

 The Jack and the Beanstalk adaptation contains examples of:

 - Easily Forgiven: Honest John cons several townsfolk out of money, but he's still invited to join the crown in the final song without any comeuppance.
 Especially odd since the previous scene in the town was his victims comparing notes and organizing a lynch mob.

 - Fridge Logic: In-Universe, one of Honest John's customers asks why he's selling magic beans for so cheap if they're able to help people get rich.note